SalomePlatform/smesh/src/Tools/YamsPlug/doc/Mandatory_params.rst

     of the bounding box longest diagonal.
     By default, the parameter is set to 0.001 and the maximum deviation is then set to 0.001 x s,
     which is equivalent to say that, for a bounding box of 1 meter, the maximal deviation is 1 mm.
-  - absolute : the maximal chordal deviation is the parameter itself. eg if the parameter equals 2, the maximal chordal deviation will be 2 (mm if the point coordonates are given in mm).
+  - absolute : the maximal chordal deviation is the parameter itself. eg if the parameter equals 2, the maximal chordal deviation will be 2 (mm if the point coordinates are given in mm).

 Following that criterion:
   - if the chordal deviation epsilon is smaller than epsilon max, it is acceptable to remove the considered point.